Quarol/Modular_Adder_And_Subtractor/Abstractive/README.md

-The implementation of the mathematical formulas in Python with a simple test.
+The implementation of the mathematical formulas for any modulus with a simple test.

 The unified set of formulas for modular addition and subtraction were given as follows:
 `` z = (x + (-1)^s * y) mod m